DigiLive/jQuery-Merge-for-php-diff/readme.md

 ```

 And this as initiation on the client side.
-Also have a look at [the examples](https://github.com/Xiphe/jQuery-Merge-for-php-diff/tree/master/example).
+Have a look at [this example](http://xiphe.github.com/jQuery-Merge-for-php-diff/).
 ```javascript
 $('.Differences').phpdiffmerge({
     left: left,